bernie-cm/k8s-labs/backing-up-etcd.md

-# Backing up and restoring the etcd datastore
+# How to Rescue Your Kubernetes Cluster with etcd Backups

 ### How to perform a backup of the etcd datastore
 To back up the cluster store, or `etcd`, we can create a snapshot file using the CLI tool `etcdctl`.
 This lab assumes a successful installation of the `etcdctl` tool and that prior knowledge of what `etcd` is and its purpose exists.